 People who have diabetes are prone to various foot conditions.
 The two main conditions that are responsible for foot problems are Peripheral Vascular Disease (PVD) and Peripheral Neuropathy (PN).
 We will look at PVD in this article

-It is a disorder of blood circulation that leads to narrowing of blood vessels outside of your heart and brain.
+It is a disorder of blood circulation that leads to the narrowing of blood vessels outside of your heart and brain.
 As the blood vessels become narrow, the blood flow to the body parts decreases.
 According to research, PVD is 20 times more prevalent in people with diabetes than in non-diabetic people.
 In diabetic people, prolonged high blood sugar level raises the risk of developing PVD.
 Longstanding high blood sugar can damage blood vessels, decreasing blood flow to the foot.
 This poor circulation can weaken the skin, contribute to the formation of ulcers, and impair wound healing.
-Other risk factors that may cause PVD are smoking, obesity, inactivity and high cholesterol levels.
+Other risk factors that may cause PVD are smoking, obesity, inactivity, and high cholesterol levels.

-One of the first symptoms of the PVD is cramping leg pain during walking.
+One of the first symptoms of PVD is cramping leg pain during walking.
 Most commonly, this affects your calf muscles.
 However, it can occur in the thigh or hip muscles too.
-Some also experience pain the toes, while sleeping.
+Some also experience pain in the toes, while sleeping.

-Another symptom of PVD is that the small cuts or abrasions on the feet, especially on the pressure points that do not heal quickly.
+Another symptom of PVD is the small cuts or abrasions on the feet, especially on the pressure points that do not heal quickly.